 Primary research & development operations

 If you are a Massachusetts-based academic institution or company currently working as a subcontractor under a prime award to a different entity, you are still eligible to apply for AmplifyMass.

-Q: What is the definition of "clean energy" and/or "water technology"?
+Q: What is the definition of "clean energy"?

 MGL c.
 23J s.
 1 defines this as “...advanced and applied technologies that significantly reduce or eliminate the use of energy from non-renewable sources, including, but not limited to: energy efficiency; demand response; energy conservation and those technologies powered in whole or in part by the sun, wind, water, biomass, alcohol, wood, fuel cells any renewable, non-depletable or recyclable fuel...”

 Q: What is the amount of an AmplifyMass award?